About the Department

 Who We Are

-The Communication Department here at UMaine has been around since 1915 which makes us one of the oldest programs in the country.
+The Communication and Journalism Department here at UMaine has been around in various configurations since 1915 which makes us one of the oldest programs in the country.
+The Department of Public Speaking opened in 1915, later to become a Department of Speech & Theatre, and then to be combined with Speech Disorders.
+The Department of Journalism began in 1948, later to become the Journalism and Mass Communication Department.
+Communication and Journalism were combined in 1994.
 As a Department we have a long, respected tradition of success and student-centered education.

 Our undergraduate students have gone on to careers in the private and public sectors and to graduate school.
 Our graduate students have become professionals, teachers, and professors.